BFA Loan Options

 Federal Parent PLUS Loan Credit Criteria

 Parent borrowers with adverse credit history are not eligible for the Federal Parent PLUS Loan without a credit qualifying endorser (co-signer).
 A borrower is considered to have adverse credit history with a current delinquency of 90 or more days on any debt OR a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, or wage garnishment in the last five years.
+Additional information and expanded credit criteria for the Federal Parent PLUS Loan can be found at: studentaid.ed.gov/types/loans/plus.

 Private Alternative Loans

 Additional education loan funding is available from sources other than the federal government.
-These loans carry a higher interest rate, and are offered by many commercial lenders.
+These loans carry a higher interest rate, and are offered by several commercial lenders.
 Students must credit-qualify with the selected lender before receiving private loan funding.
 Many students will choose to apply with a credit-worthy consigner to increase the likelihood of approval.
 Further information on these loan programs is available from the Financial Aid Office.

 Please feel free to contact PNCA’s Financial Aid office at any time by phone, fax, email, or in person if you have any questions or need assistance.